-Microsoft has recently released a Hotfix (KB2800095) to fix a flaw that GoldKey Security Corporation reported in one of their drivers for USB ICCD smart cards.
+Microsoft has released a Hotfix (KB2800095) to fix a flaw that GoldKey Security Corporation reported in one of their drivers for USB ICCD smart cards.
 However, some customers have experienced issues with smart cards not being detected after installing this hotfix.

 On affected machines GoldKey tokens are no longer properly detected.
 The Windows Device Manager will continue to populate the smart card readers and smart card categories, but with an exclamation mark beside the smart card.
 The device status will be displayed as “This device cannot start.
 (Code 10).”